14th Transport Battalion "Flavia": Recent times

 On 1 April 1991, the 14th Maneuver Auto Group "Flavia" was reorganized and renamed 14th Transport Battalion "Flavia".
 The battalion consisted now of a command, a command and services company, a mixed transport company, and a special transports company.

 On 5 November 1996, the 14th Transport Battalion "Flavia" and the 5th Maneuver Logistic Battalion "Euganeo" in Treviso were disbanded.
-The next day the personnel and materiel of the two battalions were used to from the 14th Military Region Logistic Unit "Flavia" in Montorio Veronese.
+The next day the personnel and materiel of the two battalions were used to form the 14th Military Region Logistic Unit "Flavia" in Montorio Veronese.
 The new unit consisted of a command, a command and services company, a transport battalion, and a movement control, and convoy escort company.
 The transport battalion fielded a mixed transport company, a special transport company, and a maintenance company.

 On 30 June 1998, the 14th Military Region Logistic Unit "Flavia" was disbanded and the flag of the 14th Transport Battalion "Flavia" transferred to the Shrine of the Flags in the Vittoriano in Rome for safekeeping.